 • The LLaMA model is based on the transformer architecture.
 However, unlike the BERT model the LLaMA model only utilizes "decoders" and does not use any "encoders".
 This is also how ChatGPT works.

-One interesting characteristic of all these models is that they are all considered "foundational" & "general purpose" as they are trained on a large dataset of unlabeled data.
+One interesting characteristic of all these models is that they are all considered "foundational" and "general-purpose" as they are trained on a large dataset of unlabeled data.
 Many interesting applications come from fine-tuning these models for specific tasks using a machine learning technique known as "transfer learning".
 See the wildly popular "HuggingFace" community for examples of such fine-tuned models.